-The task acquisition processing and operationalization has three phases.
+The task acquisition processing and operationalization has three phases, which are described in more depth in Sections 2.2.1-2.2.3.

-- 1. The agent acquires the rules of a new task through situated interactive instruction and translates the information into a Task Concept Network (TCN), which is stored in Soar's semantic memory.
+- 1. The agent acquires the rules of a new task through situated interactive instruction and translates the information into a task concept network (TCN), which is stored in Soar's semantic memory.
 The TCN specifies all of the action knowledge, failure conditions, and goal states that are needed to determine legal play and find a solution.
-Through this process the agent also interactively acquires all of the necessary spatial relationships, object descriptions, and verb knowledge, as described in the beginning of Section 2. - 2.
-When given a task, the agent uses precoded procedural knowledge to retrieve relevant TCN information from semantic memory, extract the needed information from the world, and then interpret the TCN to detect conditions, and find complete matches for legal actions, and goal and failure states. - 3.
-During play, the agent chooses its next action based on an internal lookahead search that uses the action knowledge to simulate actions on an internal model of the environment, searching for goal states while avoiding terminal failure states.
+Through this process the agent also interactively acquires all of the necessary spatial relationships, object descriptions, and verb knowledge, as described in the beginning of section 2. - 2.
+When given a task, the agent uses pre-coded procedural knowledge to retrieve relevant TCN information from semantic memory, extract the needed information from the world, and then interpret the TCN to detect conditions, and find complete matches for legal actions, and goal and failure states. - 3.
+During play, the agent chooses its next action based on an internal look-ahead search that uses the action knowledge to simulate actions on an internal model of the environment, searching for goal states while avoiding terminal failure states.
 Once an action is chosen, the agent executes it in the external environment using its learned verb knowledge.